Video game remake: History

-Community-driven remakes
+Variations

+Fan remake

-Games abandoned by the rights-holders often spark remakes created by hobbyists and game communities.
+Games unsupported by the rights-holders often spark remakes created by hobbyists and game communities.
 An example is OpenRA, which is a modernized remake of the classic Command & Conquer real-time-strategy games.
 Beyond cross-platform support, it adds comfort functions and gameplay functionality inspired by successors of the original games.
-Another notable examples are Pioneers, a remake and sequel in spirit to Frontier: Elite 2; CSBWin, a remake of the Dungeon crawler classic Dungeon Master; and Privateer Gemini Gold, a remake of Wing Commander: Privateer.
+Another notable examples are Pioneers, a remake and sequel in spirit to Frontier: Elite II; CSBWin, a remake of the dungeon crawler classic Dungeon Master; and Privateer Gemini Gold, a remake of Wing Commander: Privateer.

 Skywind is a fan remake of Morrowind (2002) running on Bethesda's Creation Engine, utilising the source code, assets and gameplay mechanics of Skyrim (2011).
 The original game developers, Bethesda Softworks, have given project volunteers their approval.
 The remake team includes over 70 volunteers in artist, composer, designer, developer, and voice-actor roles.
 In November 2014, the team reported to have finished half of the remake's environment, over 10,000 new dialogue lines, and three hours of series-inspired soundtrack.
 The same open-development project is also working on Skyblivion, a remake of Oblivion (the game between Morrowind and Skyrim) in the Skyrim engine, and Morroblivion, a remake of Morrowind in the Oblivion engine (which still has a significant userbase on older PCs).

-Demakes
+Demake

 The term demake may refer to games created deliberately with an artstyle inspired by older games of a previous video game generation.
 The action platformer Mega Man 9 is an example of such a game.
-Although remakes typically aim to adapt a game from a more limited platform to a more advanced one, a rising interest in older platforms has inspired some to do the opposite, remaking or adapting modern games to the technical standards of older platforms, usually going so far as to implement them on obsolete or abandoned hardware platforms, hence the term "Demake".
+Although remakes typically aim to adapt a game from a more limited platform to a more advanced one, a rising interest in older platforms has inspired some to do the opposite, remaking or adapting modern games to the technical standards of older platforms, usually going so far as to implement them on obsolete hardware platforms, hence the term "Demake".
 Such games are either physical or emulated.